TanStack/table/README.md

 />
 ```

 **Pro Tip: Using the `resolveData` prop** - Any time the `data` prop value changes (using a `===` comparison), the table will update, but sometimes you need to materialize, alter, or shape this data before it enters the table.
 To do this, you can use the `resolveData` prop!
-It recieves the `data` prop as the only parameter and returns the resolved data.
+It receives the `data` prop as the only parameter and returns the resolved data.

 ```javascript
 <ReactTable